 6. To verify the information

-Meaning: Checking accuracy.
+Meaning: Checks accuracy.

 Example: “To verify the information, could you confirm the updated figures?”